Pseudoscalar Higgs boson decay to three parton amplitudes at NNLO to higher orders in the dimensional regulator: Introduction

 The NLO inclusive production of a pseudo-scalar Higgs boson has been computed in \cite{Kauffman:1993nv}, while the NNLO corrections can be found in \cite{Harlander:2002vv, Anastasiou:2002wq}.
 Efforts to include N$^3$LO corrections for pseudo-scalar have been made in \cite{Ahmed:2015qda, Ahmed:2016otz}.
 The amplitudes for di-Higgs and di-pseudo-Higgs at NNLO also can be found in \cite{Ahmed:2021hrf,Bhattacharya:2019oun}.
 To probe further the properties of the (pseudo-)scalar boson and its couplings to the SM particles, it is necessary to study various differential distributions like transverse momentum \cite{Bozzi:2005wk,Agarwal:2018vus} and rapidity distributions \cite{Ravindran:2023qae,Banerjee:2017cfc}, along the lines of the CP even Higgs.
 For the Higgs transverse momentum distribution, the Higgs boson gets recoiled against the jets at the lowest order itself.
 The higher order corrections to such observable is non-trivial.
 The higher order corrections to process of Higgs + 1 jet have been computed up to NNLO in \cite{Chen:2014gva,Boughezal:2013uia,Boughezal:2015aha,Boughezal:2015dra,Caola:2015wna,Chen:2016zka,Campbell:2019gmd}.
-The NLO corrections for pseudo-scalar Higgs in association with a jet can be found in \cite{deFlorian:1999zd,Ravindran:2002dc, Field:2002pb, Bernreuther:2010uw}, while the NNLO corrections for the same process have been recently presented in \cite{Kim:2024kaq}.
+The NLO corrections for pseudo-scalar Higgs in association with a jet can be found in \cite{deFlorian:1999zd,Ravindran:2002dc, Field:2002pb, Bernreuther:2010uw}, while the NNLO corrections for the same process has been recently presented in \cite{Kim:2024kaq}.
+These NLO cross sections are found to increase the LO result by 80\%, while the NNLO QCD corrections enhance the cross sections by an additional 36\%.
+The scale uncertainties at NLO and NNLO are about 38\% and 22\% respectively \cite{Kim:2024kaq}.
+This large scale uncertainties indicate missing higher orders, making a full N$^3$LO computation important for this process.
 Going beyond NNLO to these differential distributions, both for Higgs as well as pseudo-scalar Higgs boson cases, is highly non-trivial.
 However, attempts are ongoing to go beyond NNLO.
 One such important ingredient required at N$^3$LO level is the underlying lower order virtual corrections expanded to higher powers in dimensional regulator $\epsilon$.
 For N$^3$LO level computation, one needs the one loop results expanded to $\ep^4$, the two loop results expanded to $\ep^2$, and three loop level results expanded to $\ep^0$ level.
 In the context of Higgs + 1 jet, the two loop results expanded to $\ep^2$ have been recently computed in \cite{Gehrmann:2023etk}.
 It is essential to study the corresponding contributions for the production of pseudo-scalar Higgs boson + 1 jet at hadron colliders.
 In this article, we perform the two-loop computation for the pseudo-scalar decay to three partons and present the results expanded to $\ep^2$.
+In brief, our article contains the following: (i) ${\mathcal O}(\epsilon ^1)$ and ${\mathcal O}(\epsilon ^2)$ of the matrix elements at NNLO, (ii) ${\mathcal O}(\epsilon ^3)$ and ${\mathcal O}(\epsilon ^4)$ of the matrix elements at NLO, (iii) Implementation of the optimised matrix elements and making it publicly available.
 This computation with appropriate crossing symmetry relations will give the required result for the pseudo-scalar + 1 jet.
 After checking the IR poles as predicted in \cite{Catani:1998bh}, we further make a numerical study of the finite pieces by computing the coefficients of $\ep^i$ ($i \geq 0$) for both $A \to ggg$ and $A \to q \bar{q} g$ cases at one-loop as well as two-loop level in QCD.
 We implement the above mentioned finite pieces in FORTRAN-95 routines and discuss the subtleties associated with such numerical implementations.